Charleston, Mississippi

 Charleston is a city in north central Mississippi and one of the two county seats of Tallahatchie County, which is located on both sides of the Tallahatchie River.
 This city is located east of the river and its population was 2,193 at the 2010 census.

 History

 The original county seat, Old Tillatoba, was discovered to have a defective land title, so the seat was removed to Charleston in 1837.

 The Charleston Female school, established in 1852, flourished for several years.
 The Tallahatchie Herald, a Democratic weekly newspaper, was established in 1892.
 In 1901, the Charleston Bank was established.
 By the early 1900s, Charleston had a brick courthouse and jail, three churches, schools, a Masonic hall, an Odd Fellows lodge, and two cotton gins.
 Its leading agricultural staple was cotton.
 The population in 1906 was 800.

-In 1931, a magnitude 4.6 earthquake occurred in Charleston, the most powerful earthquake in Mississippi.
+In 1931, a magnitude 4.6 earthquake occurred in Charleston, the most powerful earthquake recorded in Mississippi.